yadt/yadt-config-rpm-maker/README.md

 yadt-config-rpm-maker [![Build Status](https://travis-ci.org/yadt/yadt-config-rpm-maker.png?branch=master)](https://travis-ci.org/yadt/yadt-config-rpm-maker)
 =====================

-* Organize the configuration of your datacenter hosts in a subversion repository.
+* Organize the configuration of your data center hosts in a subversion repository.
 * Run `config-rpm-maker` as post-commit hook of your configuration repository:
   * Builds RPMs containing the configuration for each host.
   * Builds only the configuration RPMs for the affected hosts.